muleyuck/gh-issue-clone/README.md

 ## Overview

-`gh-issue-clone` is a gh extension written in Go that allows users to clone (duplicate) GitHub issues from a given issue URL.
+`gh-issue-clone` is a gh extension that allows users to clone (duplicate) GitHub issues from a given issue URL.
 The tool fetches the details of a specified issue, optionally applies a different issue template, and creates a new issue in the target repository.
 It can also add the new issue to project boards and copy over relevant field values.

 ## Features